 If your assets are worth more than the proposed $1,000,000 gift tax exemption and $3,500,000 estate tax exemption, consider making more significant gifts this year –soon!
 This could mean gifting up to the current estate and gift tax exemption limit, as well as considering GRATs or other estate planning techniques.
 Because this planning is specific to each person’s unique family situation and assets, we strongly advise you to schedule an appointment (in-person or virtual) so we can review your documents, discuss any life changes that may have occurred since we last met (ex: divorce, remarriage, new children, change in assets, etc.), identify your new goals, objectives, and needs, and then determine what course of action is best for you.

 This year marks the 30th anniversary of our firm.
 We are fortunate to have a terrific team that continues to service our clients.
-As you may already know from my February 2021 letter, this year, we joined forces with Frost Law, and I am now the partner and chair responsible for leading the estate planning practice area for the combined firm.

 We should have your most current contact information.
 Please complete a quick client update form at www.altmanassociates.net/update or call us with any changes.
 For those of you active on social media, we invite you to connect with us on Facebook, Twitter, and LinkedIn.
 And keep us connected with your other trusted advisors so your estate and financial plans complement one another and are monitored and implemented.
 We also greatly appreciate reviews if you have the time!